DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/12anorexia.md

 [^12anorexia_5]: Ana is Anorexia.
 Similarly Bulimia is Mia, and Eating Disorder is,
     if not otherwise specified, Ednos.

-[^12anorexia_6]: The most popular song being ‘She’s falling apart’ by Lisa Loeb
+[^12anorexia_6]: The most popular song being ‘She’s Falling Apart’ by Lisa Loeb
     [*https://www.youtube.com/watch?v=FS48eB3NAKI*](https://www.youtube.com/watch?v=FS48eB3NAKI).

-[^12anorexia_7]: For a 177cm tall person, this was bad, it amounts to a BMI of
+[^12anorexia_7]: For a 177 cm tall person, this was bad, it amounts to a BMI of
     14,3.
 A BMI below 17.5 in adults is one of the common physical characteristics used to diagnose anorexia.
 There are also different tiers of anorexia based on BMI ranging from mild (&lt;17.5),